astro7982/xaa-ssg/XAA-vs-Token-Exchange.md

-# Why XAA Token Exchange?
-Understanding Cross-App Access
+# When Do You Need Cross-App Access Instead of Standard Token Exchange?

 ## The Question Everyone Asks